Language selection

 Constructive responses:

 Find analyses; sex disaggregated data and research that provide a more reliable perspective.
-Ensure the project collects sex-age disaggregated data and sets targets for women and men that aim for substantial reductions in gender inequalities.
+Ensure the project collects data disaggregated by sex, age and, where feasible, other relevant identity factors and sets targets that aim for substantial reductions in gender inequalities.

 Demonstrate the need for an understanding of the specific situation and promote the use of gender-sensitive participatory methods, dialogue with women’s organizations that advance women’s rights.